Prepare your home for winter

 Keep your home warm and cosy by using draft excluders and closing curtains at night.
 Also make sure to service the boiler and check your radiators are all working properly.

 Insulate the loft

-Insulating your loft - or topping up any insulation you already have - will help to heat your home more efficiently, save energy and reduce your energy bills.
+Insulating your loft - or topping up any insulation you already have - will help to heat your home more efficiently, saving you energy and reducing your energy bills.
 Cavity wall insulation can also help keep you home warm and cut heating bills.

 Check your gutters

 Check the gutters and drains are clear of leaves or debris.
-This will help to prevent blockages and flooding.
-This can also stop leaks and damage to your walls and roof.
+This will help to prevent blockages and flooding and can stop leaks that can cause damage to your walls and roof.

 And finally, Don’t forget your family, friends and neighbours